NosytLabs/nosytlabs.com/replit.md

 ## Overview

 NOSYT Labs is a professional web development and AI integration agency website built with modern web technologies.
-The site showcases services including web development, AI integration, mobile app development, rapid prototyping, tech consulting, and 3D printing services.
+The site showcases 9 professional services: web development, mobile apps, AI integration, Web3/blockchain, rapid prototyping, 3D printing, photo editing, AI music, and tech consulting.
 Built as a static site with Astro for optimal performance, it features a component-based architecture using React and HeroUI for a polished, accessible user experience.

 The platform emphasizes speed, accessibility, and modern design principles while maintaining clean, maintainable code.
-The site includes comprehensive legal pages, a blog system with content collections, and an optimized contact form with real-time validation.
+The site includes comprehensive legal pages, a blog system with 10 posts, and a professional contact form with service selection, real-time validation, and Email.js integration.

 ## User Preferences